vinvin129/simulateur-mcdu/README.md

 ## Prerequisites

-What things you need to install the software and how to install them.
+You need Maven 3 and the port 8080

 ```
 Examples